wp-plugins/hashtagger/readme.txt

 This can be set on hashtagger Settings Page. @username links can either link to the Users Profile Page or to the Users Webiste (Users Profile Page if no Webpage is set).
 When linking to Users Website the link can be opened in a new window if desired.

+= Why should I use @nicknames instead of @usernames =

+This is important to enhance WordPress security.
+Please read [this article](http://smartware.cc/wp-hashtagger/hashtagger-plugin-why-you-should-use-nicknames-instead-of-usernames/).

 == Screenshots ==

 1. Use hashtags in your post